BobbyShmurner/mod-uploader/README.md

 `author-icon`: A URL to the author's icon.
 If left blank, the icon will default to the repo's owner's pfp

-`note`: A custom note to add to the PR message
+`note`: A custom note to add to the PR message.
+This can be left blank

 # Setup & Usage